OctopusDeploy/blog/blog/2022-02/jenkins-ten-plugins/index.md

 - Configure the Jenkins controller to allow meta-data downloads from an update center (configured during Jenkins setup)
 - Be an admin of your Jenkins instance

 Before you install a plugin, read through its documentation in full.
-Jenkins will install all dependency plugins during an install, but make sure to note any other prerequisites or extra steps.
+Jenkins will install all dependency plugins during an installation, but make sure to note any other prerequisites or extra steps.

 See Jenkins’ documentation for more detail on managing and installing plugins, including: